+Game Assignment Meeting

-Game Assignment Meeting.
-A meeting for all officials, the chairs of each divisional committee, NCAA liaisons and the NCAA officiating coordinator, will be conducted Friday, May 25, at the officials' hotel.
+A meeting for all officials, the chairs of each divisional committee, NCAA liaisons and the NCAA officiating coordinator, will be conducted at a location to be determined.
 The officiating coordinator will make game assignments at this time.

-Pregame Meetings.
+Pregame Meetings

 One hour prior to each game, an officials' meeting shall be conducted to review NCAA policies and procedures, to coordinate assignments and responsibilities, and to explain expense and reimbursement procedures.
 The NCAA officiating coordinator will conduct the meeting.